johnwangemory/playbook-ec2/README.md

 ## Description

-To run the playbook to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application and the web frontend of Nginx:
+To run the playbook to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application plus the database of Postgresql and the web frontend of Nginx:
 ```
 ansible-playbook -i hosts -e pem_file=~/.ssh/ylu.pem provision.yml
 ```

-To run the playbook to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application and the web frontend of Apache:
+To run the playbook to provision an EC2 instance of Ubuntu 16.04 LTS with the default web application plus the database of MySQL and the web frontend of Apache:
 ```
 ansible-playbook -i hosts -e pem_file=~/.ssh/ylu.pem apache.yml
 ```